fapi-2-security-profile October 2024

 12. shall issue authorization codes with a maximum lifetime of 60 seconds;

-14. to accommodate for clock offsets, shall accept JWTs with an iat or nbf time up to 10 seconds in the future, however should reject JWTs with an iat or nbf of 60 seconds or greater in the future.
+14. to accommodate clock offsets, shall accept JWTs with an iat or nbf timestamp between 0 and 10 seconds in the future but shall reject JWTs with an iat or nbf timestamp greater than 60 seconds in the future.
+See Note 4 for further details and rationale; and

 NOTE 1: To facilitate interoperability, this document requires that authorization servers accept their issuer value in the aud claim received in client authentication assertions.
 It recommends that they also accept their token endpoint url or the url of the endpoint at which the assertion was received.
 This does not reduce the stricter requirement in [RFC9126] that requires all 3 values to be accepted at the PAR endpoint.

 NOTE 3: This document is structured to support a variety of grants to be used with the general requirements above.
-For example the client credentials grant or the FAPI CIBA grant.
-Implementers should note that as of the time of writing only the authorization code flow and CIBA flows have been through a detailed security analysis.
+For example the client credentials grant or the FAPI CIBA grant [FAPICIBA].
+Implementers should note that as of the time of writing only the authorization code flow and CIBA flows have been through a detailed security analysis [FAPI2SEC].

 5.3.2.2.
 Authorization endpoint flows